fabcreative/fabcreative.github.io/hello.md

      \___||_|   \___| \__,_| \__||_|  \_/  \___|  \___|\___/  \__,_||_||_| |_| \__, |
                                                                                 __/ |
                                                                                |___/
-## console.log('Hello world!'); <br>
+### console.log('Hello world!'); <br>

 Welcome to my sandbox where I break things for fun and occasionally make something cool.
-This is where code meets creativity — a space for wild experiments, generative art, visual algorithms, and other hacky goodness.
-Expect scribbles in p5.js, WebGL glitches, shader doodles, and ideas that sometimes work...  <br><br>
+This is where code meets creativity — a space for wild experiments, generative art, visual algorithms, and other hacky goodness.  <br><br>

 Check out my sketches 🚀 <br><br>